weqqr/lott_badger/mods/races/README.md

-# lord_classes
+# races

-Handles player classes on the server
+Handles player races on the server

 ## Licenses
 Code: WTFPL